Findings and Figures

 We formally examine the relationship between industrial policy activity and income by running a regression of a country's (log) total number of industrial policies on a set of binary indicator variables that denote the income quintile of each country in our dataset.

 Figure 5 plots the resulting coefficients for each income quintile.
 This formal test shows that higher income quintiles are associated with greater use of industrial policy.
-Our coefficient of interest is large, and the difference is statistically significant for the fourth and fifth income quintiles— representing high-income countries.
-The baselines estimates (with no controls) suggest that total IP activity in the fourth and fifth income quintile is 500-2000% greater than in the poorest income quintile.
+Our coefficient of interest is large, and the difference is statistically significant for the fourth and fifth income quintiles, representing high-income countries.
+The baseline estimates (with no controls) suggest that total IP activity in the fourth and fifth income quintiles is 500-2000% greater than in the poorest income quintile.

-Our results are robust to controlling for: the size of the country, the count of exported products (to approximate the diversification of the economy), and the total number of observed policies (though the point estimates shrink in magnitude).
+Our results are robust to controlling for the size of the country, the number of exported products (to approximate the diversification of the economy), and the total number of observed policies (although the point estimates shrink in magnitude).

 The regression results suggest that different reporting standards are unlikely to account for the patterns, as they hold across all three different measures of IP activity (Panels a-c).

-Note on Figure 5: Juhász et al. (2025).
-We regress the log of measures of IP activity on income quintiles with the first quintile being the excluded category.
+Note on Figure 5: We regress the log of measures of IP activity on income quintiles, with the first quintile being the excluded category.
 We split all countries in our data into income quintiles based on 2010 GDP per capita data from the World Bank.
-Data on 2010 population comes from the World Bank.
+Data on the 2010 population comes from the World Bank.
 Data on the number of HS6 sector codes traded by each country comes from COMTRADE.

 Our fourth fact examines the types of industries targeted by new industrial policy activity.
 We explore this by studying the relationship between our measures of industrial policy and the country’s revealed comparative advantage (RCA) by sector.
 Our findings suggest that sectors with higher RCA are more likely to receive new industrial policy interventions.

-Note on Figure 6: Juhász et al. (2025).
-We regress an indicator of industrial policy that takes value of one if HS (2-digit) sector k, country c, and year t, has at least one new industrial policy announcement.
-The independent variable takes the value of one if RCA is in quintile i, of country c's distribution of Revealed Comparative Advantage in year t.
+Note on Figure 6: We regress an indicator of industrial policy that takes the value of one if the HS (2-digit) sector k, country c, and year t, has at least one new industrial policy announcement.
+The independent variable takes the value of one if RCA is in quintile i of country c's distribution of Revealed Comparative Advantage in year t.
 All regressions include country-year fixed effects and cluster standard errors by country.
-The ommitted category is the lowest quintile of the RCA distribution.
+The omitted category is the lowest quintile of the RCA distribution.
 Income data uses World Bank GDP per capita in 2010 (USD constant 2015).
 High income refers to quintiles 4 and 5.
 Middle income refers to quintile 3.
 Low-income refers to quintiles 1 and 2.

 Figure 6.
 Regression of Sectoral Industrial Policy Activity by Income Levels and Revealed Comparative Advantage